smtariqulislam/service-client-site/README.md

 function:
 # 1. login and logout
+# 2. add service
-# 2. you can add review
+# 3. you can add review
-# 3. see review every item
+# 4. see review every item
-# 4. faq seciton.
+# 5. faq seciton.